 Do you look forward most to side dishes like potatoes, pasta, or bread when you eat out and find it hard to say no to dessert?

 Then you’ve come to the right place.
-This beginner’s guide explains step-by-step how your body regains the ability to burn fat through a ketogenic diet effectively.
+This beginner’s guide explains step-by-step how your body regains the ability to burn fat through a ketogenic diet.

-The keto diet is a so-called low-carb healthy-fat or low-carb high-fat (LCHF) diet.
+A keto diet is a low-carb, high-fat (LCHF) diet.

-On the other hand, when you feed your body carbohydrates, it converts them into glucose.
-Consequently, blood sugar and the level of the storage hormone insulin rise.
+When you feed your body carbohydrates, it converts them into glucose—consequently, blood sugar and the level of the storage hormone insulin rise.

-As the name suggests, insulin has the task of storing excess glucose in the form of glycogen and fat.
+As the name suggests, insulin stores excess glucose in the form of glycogen and fat.

 As long as stored carbohydrates (glycogen) are present, the body uses them preferentially for energy production.